ascorbic acid

 vitamin c + stool occult blood test

-Vitamin C (ascorbic acid) is a reducing agent that blocks the guaiac peroxidase color reaction used in traditional fecal occult blood tests (gFOBT, including Hemoccult), producing a falsely negative result even when significant gastrointestinal bleeding is present.
-Doses of 250 mg per day or higher have been documented to cause false negatives, leading to missed diagnoses of colorectal bleeding sources.
+Vitamin C (ascorbic acid) is a reducing agent that can block the guaiac peroxidase color reaction used in traditional guaiac-based fecal occult blood tests (gFOBT, including Hemoccult).
+This can produce a falsely negative result even when gastrointestinal bleeding is present, potentially masking a bleeding source.
+Newer fecal immunochemical tests (FIT) use antibodies to detect human hemoglobin and are not affected.

 whey protein + iron